 How practical and spacious is the car?

-Seat space: We don’t just get inside the car and comment on the amount of room inside.
 We use a dummy to work out how much head, leg and knee space there is for the driver and all passengers.
+We don’t just get inside the car and comment on the amount of room inside.

 Visibility has become worse as manufacturers build safer cars with thicker window pillars, so it’s no surprise that parking sensors have become the most in-demand car feature.